naninovel/docs/docs/guide/resource-providers.md

 ![](https://i.gyazo.com/0ad07f73fe12be7ae6d421c5f4f33384.png)

 ::: example
-See [NaninovelSandbox](https://github.com/Naninovel/Sandbox) project for an example on how to setup and use Google Drive provider.
-Be aware, that Naninovel package is not distributed with the project, hence compilation errors will be produced after opening it for the first time; import Naninovel from the Asset Store to resolve the issues.
+See [NaninovelSandbox](https://github.com/Naninovel/Sandbox) project for an example on how to set up and use Google Drive provider.
 :::

 ## Custom Providers